RealLumala/RealLumala/README.md

-- 👋 Hi, I’m @RealLumala, a professional software Architect and Engineer.
+- 👋 Hi, I’m @RealLumala, a professional software Architect and Blockchains Engineer.
 Am so passionate about the next generation technologies.
 With programming proficiency in
 - Solidity,Rust,Python,Go, React,Js and more, i have worked on several projects such as Micro Payments, DApp development , NFTs projects on Ethereum,Polygon, Solana
 - and NEAR protocol.
 Interested in DeFi,Crypto and Metaverses.